-In 1936, J.M.Keynes produced his The General Theory of Employment, Interest and Money, this examined why the depression was lasting so long.
+In 1936, J.M.Keynes produced his The General Theory of Employment, Interest and Money; this examined why the depression was lasting so long.
 It examined why we can be in a state of disequilibrium in the macro economy.
-Keynes observed that we can have a negative output gap (disequilibrium in the macro-economy) for a prolonged time.
+Keynes observed that we could have a negative output gap (disequilibrium in the macro-economy) for a prolonged time.
 In other words, microeconomic principles of markets clearing, didn’t necessarily apply to macro economics.
 Keynes wasn’t the only economist to investigate this new branch of economics.
 For example, Irving Fisher examined the role of debt deflation in explaining the great depression.
-But, Keynes’ theory was the most wide ranging explanation, and played a large role in creating the new branch of macro-economics.
+But, Keynes’ theory was the most wide-ranging explanation and played a large role in creating the new branch of macro-economics.

 Since 1936, macroeconomics developed as a separate strand within economics.
 There have been competing explanations for issues such as inflation, recessions and economic growth.

 Similarities between microeconomics and macroeconomics

 Although it is convenient to split up economics into two branches – microeconomics and macroeconomics, it is to some extent an artificial divide.

 - Micro principles are used in macro economics.
 If you study the impact of devaluation, you are likely to use same economic principles, such as the elasticity of demand to changes in price.

 - Micro effects macro economics and vice versa.
 If we see a rise in oil prices, this will have a significant impact on cost-push inflation.
 If technology reduces costs, this enables faster economic growth.